 Is there a way to treat COVID-19?

 Treatment is available, but even with newly authorized treatments, there is very limited availability.
 These treatments will be limited to high-risk people first – those who are unvaccinated or immunocompromised patients who are at high risk for severe disease, hospitalization, or death.
 DHHS has created a website where people can search for COVID treatments.
-Visit covid19.ncdhhs.gov/FindTreatment and search by zip code (NOTE: Appointments are required at all treatment locations.
-For pharmacy locations, antiviral treatment pills require a doctor’s prescription).
+Visit covid19.ncdhhs.gov/FindTreatment and search by zip code People can also call 1-888-675-4567 for help finding treatment.
+(NOTE: Appointments are required at all treatment locations.)

 Types of treatment:

-- Antiviral Prescription Pills: Pfizer’s Paxlovid can be used to treat mild to moderate COVID in certain high-risk patients age 12 and older.
-It is available by prescription only and should be given as soon as possible after diagnosis and within 5 days of when symptoms start.
-Merck’s Molnupiravir is not yet available in NC.
+- Antiviral Prescription Pills: Paxlovid and Molnupiravir can be used to treat mild to moderate COVID in certain high-risk patients age 12 and older.
+It is available by prescription from doctors and pharmacists and should be given as soon as possible after diagnosis and within 5 days of when symptoms start.

 Need more information?